-Washington Rep. Matt Shea engaged in domestic terrorism against U.S., says state House inquiry
+Washington Rep. Matt Shea engaged in domestic terrorism against U.S., says state House report

 Commissioned this summer and conducted by an outside firm led by a former FBI agent, the investigation examined whether Shea promoted or planned political violence, and the extent of his association with people involved in those activities.

-House leaders initiated the investigation this year against Shea, a Republican from Spokane Valley first elected in 2008, after reports that he participated in group chats that discussed violence against and surveillance of political opponents.
+House leaders of both parties initiated the investigation into Shea this year after reports that he participated in group chats that discussed violence against and surveillance of political opponents.
 Those reports were among a recent deluge of news articles detailing ties between Shea and extremist movements.

 The outside firm, the Rampart Group, submitted its report in early December, but it was tightly held by House leadership for weeks, its contents unknown to the public, legislators and even Shea himself.